-All residential parcels in the CAD are valued from construction cost guidelines using a comparative unit method.
-The CAD's residential value schedules, originally adopted from a private mass appraisal firm, have been modified to fit El Paso County's local residential building and labor market.
-The value schedules are reviewed regularly due to state legislation requiring the CAD value schedules be within a range of plus or minus 5% from market value.
+All residential parcels in the CAD are valued from construction cost guidelines.
+The CAD's residential value schedules are modified to fit El Paso County's local residential building and labor market.
+The value schedules are reviewed regularly to comply with Texas tax code section 23.01, section 25.18, as well compliance with Government code section 403.302, School District Property Value Study requiring the Texas Comptroller's office to use a margin of error that does not exceed 5% in determining whether market value is valid or invalid.